Directors and Associates

 Anne Daye is the Director of Education and Research for the Historical Dance Society and has lectured in dance history since 1991, most recently at Trinity Laban Conservatoire of Music and Dance in London.
 Dr. Daye has articles in Historical Dance and Dance Research, and she has contributed essays to several edited collections, including The Oxford Handbook for Shakespeare and Dance.
 Her doctoral thesis, “The Jacobean Antimasque within the Masque Context: A Dance Perspective” (Roehampton University, 2008) presented new thinking on the dance and theatre practice of the masque.
 Dr. Daye is also a freelance researcher, teacher, and reconstructor of dances from original sources.

-Sidia Fiorato is Researcher of English Literature at the University of Verona, Italy.
+Sidia Fiorato is Associate Professor of English Literature at the University of Verona, Italy.
 Her fields of research include the relationships among dance, literature, and culture, which she approaches from interdisciplinary and performance perspectives.
 She has written on ballet adaptations of Shakespeare, including Romeo and Juliet (MacMillan), The Dream (Ashton), The Tempest (Mannes).
 With John Drakakis, she edited Performing the Renaissance Body.
 Essays on Drama, Law and Representations (Boston and Berlin: Degruyter, 2017), a collection analyzing articulations of the concept of performance in the Renaissance.
+She is co-founder of the Verona Shakespeare Fringe Festival, established in 2021, and part of its scientific and organization board.

-Ilana Gilovich-Wave is a Ph.D.
-Candidate in Theatre and Performance at Columbia University, and (until the COVID-19 shutdown) a performer in Punchdrunk’s off-Broadway Macbeth adaptation, Sleep No More.
+Ilana Gilovich-Wave earned her Ph.D. in Theatre and Performance at Columbia University.
+She has performed with Punchdrunk’s off-Broadway Macbeth adaptation Sleep No More since 2012.
 She earned her B.A. in English at Cornell University, and her M.A. in Literary Studies at Queen’s University Belfast.
 She has volunteered with the Cornell Prison Education Program to teach Shakespeare Studies at Auburn Maximum Security Prison and has worked on Shakespeare education programs for youth with Epic Theatre Ensemble and the Belfast Ulster Museum.

 James Hewison is Senior Lecturer in Dance at Edge Hill University in Ormskirk, Lancashire, UK.
 He has choreographed, performed, and toured internationally in professional contemporary dance and physical theatre work since 1991.
 He was a co-founder and Associate Artistic Director of Vtol Dance (1991-2000) and has also performed extensively with, and written about, Volcano Theatre Company, including in “Shakespeare and L.O.V.E: dance and desire in the Sonnets” in The Oxford Handbook of Shakespeare and Dance (2019, eds.
 McCulloch and Shaw).
 Most recently, he published on, and created a choreographic performance in response to, the work of the surrealist artist, Leonora Carrington: Leonora Carrington: Living Legacies, (2020, eds.
 Cox, Hewison, Man, Shannon), and Imaginarium (Hewison and Man).